 A second tax incentive for making an inter vivos as opposed to testamentary (deathtime) gift is that if a gift is made more than three years prior to a decedent’s death, the amount of any gift tax paid on the transfer is not brought back into the computation of the gross estate.
 In the case of a sizable gift, avoidance of the “gross up rule” can result in meaningful tax savings.
-(Gross up rule means that all gift tax payable on taxable gifts made within three years of death are included in calculating the value of the gross estate even if the gift itself is not added back.)
-For example, if an individual makes a $2 million taxable gift in 2009, the $780,800 gift tax payable on that transfer will not be brought back into the estate tax computation if the gift was made more than three years before the donor’s death.
-This example ignores any credits or annual exclusion applicable to the gift.
+Gross up rule means that all gift tax payable on taxable gifts made within three years of death are included in calculating the value of the gross estate even if the gift itself is not added back.
+For example, in 2011, if after exhausting the unified credit, an individual makes a $2 million taxable gift, the $780,800 gift tax payable on that transfer (40% * $2,000,000) will not be brought back into the estate tax computation if the gift was made more than three years before the donor’s death.

 Third, any appreciation accruing between the time of the gift and the date of the donor’s death escapes estate taxation.
 This may result in a considerable estate tax (as well as probate and inheritance tax) saving.
-If a father makes a taxable gift of stock to his daughter stock with a value of $100,000 and it grows to $600,000 by the date of the father’s death, only the $100,000 value of the stock at the time of the gift enters into the estate tax computation.
-The $500,000 of appreciation does not enter into the computation of an adjusted taxable gift and thus does not push up the decedent’s marginal estate tax bracket.
+If a father makes a taxable gift of stock to his daughter stock with a value of $100,000 and it grows to $600,000 by the date of the father’s death, only the $100,000 value of the taxable gift enters into the estate tax computation.
+The $500,000 of post gift appreciation does not enter into the computation of an adjusted taxable gift totally avoiding taxation with no push up of the decedent’s marginal estate tax bracket.

-An excellent way of making use of this advantage is a gift of life insurance to an adult beneficiary or to an irrevocable trust for adult or minor beneficiaries more than three years prior to the insured’s death.
-A $1,000,000 death benefit could be removed from a donor’s estate at the cost of only the gift tax on the value of the policy at the time of the transfer (in the case of a whole life policy, usually roughly equivalent to the policy cash value plus unearned premiums at the date of the gift).
-If the insured lives for more than three years after the transfer and the premiums are present interest gifts of $14,000 (based on annual exclusion in 2-13) a year or less, there would be no estate tax inclusion and none of the appreciation (the difference between the death benefit payable and the adjusted taxable gift if any at the time the policy was transferred) would be in the insured’s estate.
+An excellent way of making use of this advantage is a gift by an insured beneficiary of a life insurance policy more than three years prior to his death to an adult beneficiary or to an irrevocable trust for adult or minor beneficiaries.
+For example, a $1,000,000 death benefit could be removed from a donor’s estate at the cost of only the gift tax on the value of the policy at the time of the transfer (in the case of a whole life policy, usually roughly equivalent to the policy cash value plus unearned premiums at the date of the gift).
+If the insured lives for more than three years after the transfer and the premium payments made by the insured (also considered to be gifts to the beneficiaries of the trust) qualify for the annual exclusion, there would be no additional gift tax and none of the appreciation (the difference between the death benefit payable and the adjusted taxable gift if any at the time the policy was transferred) would be included in the insured’s estate.